 If you’re visiting in high season, it’s always easy to get from one island to the next.
 Accommodation staff will know when the ferries run and be able to book them for you — it makes moving from place to place very easy.

 I booked the ferry from Koh Ngai to Koh Mook with my hotel on Koh Ngai; from Koh Mook to Koh Libong with a travel agent I struck up a friendship with on Koh Muk, and from Koh Libong to the mainland with a random fisherman who offered better prices than my hotel on the island.
 We also arranged a day trip to Koh Kradan from Koh Muk with the same travel agent on Koh Mook

 If you want to have everything arranged in advance, take a look at 12Go Asia, which offers up transportation for cheap.
 Not only will you likely save money on the rates that your guesthouses will be offering, but you’ll also be able to book ahead of time.

 We travelled primarily by ferry, but you can easily hire a longtail to take you from island to island, as we did from Koh Muk.
 You’ll pay for the boat rather than the amount of people, so if you’re travelling with a group, this method of transport can be cheaper than jumping on the ferry.
 For us, travelling from Koh Muk to Koh Libong was just a few hundred baht more expensive than the ferry and it meant we could leave whenever we wanted without needing to wait for the afternoon ferry to pass by.

-You can see a full ferry schedule from Koh Ngai (Hai) to the other Trang islands and beyond here.
+You can see a full ferry schedule from Koh Ngai (Hai) to the other Trang islands and beyond in this photo I took.

 Which Trang Islands to Visit?